No expiration date

 -

 Corlulu Ali Pasa MedresesiÇorlulu Alipaşa Medrese in Istanbul is a beautiful and historic Islamic theological school that is a must-see for anyone interested in Ottoman architecture and Turkish culture.
-Built in the 18th century, the medrese is named after Çorlulu Ali Paşa, a powerful Ottoman commander who commissioned the construction of the building.
-Visitors to the medrese can explore its stunning architecture and design, including intricate tile work and decorative carvings, and enjoy the vibrant atmosphere of the surrounding neighborhood.
-Today, the medrese is used as a cultural center and exhibition space, showcasing traditional Turkish arts and crafts, as well as contemporary art exhibitions.
+Built in the 18th century, the medrese is named after Çorlulu Ali Paşa, a powerful Ottoman commander who commissioned its construction.
+Visitors can explore its stunning architectural details, including intricate tile work and decorative carvings, while enjoying the lively atmosphere of the surrounding neighborhood.
+Today, the medrese serves as a cultural center and exhibition space, showcasing traditional Turkish arts and crafts as well as contemporary art displays.
+During our visit, we’ll also take a short tea and coffee break in its charming courtyard—a perfect moment to relax and soak in the ambiance.
 With its rich cultural heritage and beautiful design, Çorlulu Alipaşa Medrese is an essential destination for any traveler to Istanbul.

 -